 Companies in India have achieved high levels of quality standards.
 More than 200 companies are quality-accredited and serve over 255 Fortune 500 companies.
 India now has far more SEI CMM Level 5 companies than any other country.
 Many companies have aligned their Quality Management Systems with ISO 9000 standards.

 With business opportunities in India as attractive as those available overseas, many highly qualified Indians are opting to return to India.
 An Indian who has returned after international exposure demonstrates the best blend of western work system experience and familiarity with Indian work ethics.
 Returning Indian scientists have expertise in international methodology and regulations.
 Returning Indian tech-workers have skills in working with global clients.
 These professionals are contributing to the knowledge pool and technical know-how in India.

 Apart from Indians, knowledge workers from America, Europe and China are increasingly considering India for job opportunities.
 With all these forces working together, you will be able to outsource any knowledge-intensive task to India.
 What will be left for the Western companies is the "ideation" - and with the growing accent on innovation, companies in India are proving their mettle in this all-important area too.

-At Outsource2india, we’ve been in the business of Research and Analysis outsourcing and other outsourcing services for over 20 years now.
-If you would like to find out more about outsourcing Research and Analysis services to O2I, please fill in the inquiry form and our Customer Engagement Team will contact you within 24 hours or on the next working day.
+At Outsource2india, we’ve been in the business of Research Services outsourcing and other outsourcing services for over 25 years now.
+If you would like to find out more about outsourcing Research services to O2I, please fill in the inquiry form and our Customer Engagement Team will contact you within 24 hours or on the next working day.